 The PwC in-tray exercise is a simulation of a real work scenario used in the selection process for certain job roles.
 This assessment aims to evaluate your work behaviour and attitudes, as well as your time management and communication skills.

-What happens during an in-tray exercise?
+What happens during a PwC in-tray exercise?

 For the majority of PwC in-tray exercises, you will typically be given the following information: